The following is an overview of ATA e-Business Program projects along with their status and links to their respective

 Technical Data Standards (ATA iSpec 2200, ATA Spec 1000BR, and S1000D)

-The ATA Technical Data Working Group (TDWG) is finalizing the next revision of Spec 1000BR, Civil Aviation S1000D Business Rules which is expected to be published in early 2017.
+The ATA Technical Data Working Group (TDWG) is finalizing the 2017.1 revision of Spec 1000BR, Civil Aviation S1000D Business Rules which is expected to be published in summer this year.
 This revision includes:

 - Addition of a layered approach, with general Civil Aviation business rules and additional restrictions specifically for Component Maintenance Publications.